jonitoh/readme-examples/README.md

 # <a id="usage">📖&nbsp;</a> Usage

-*This section is here to help anyone smoothly install and use the project.*

 <br/>

 ## 🚀&nbsp; Getting started

-*Here are the instructions on setting up the project whether it's locally or on remote.
-You can add a link to a detailed documentation.*

 It's pretty simple to use it.
 Just clone the repo and it's all yours !!!